 State Laws Concerning Dog Bites

-Whether or not the dog’s owner is liable for your injuries is a complex question.
+Whether or not the dog’s owner is liable for your bite injuries is a complex question.
 While many states have passed laws regarding dog owner liability, Texas relies on a nearly 50-year-old court case for determining when a dog owner is liable for an attack.

 The Texas Supreme Court case of Marshall v.
 Ranne, 511 SW 2d 255 (Tex.
 S.C.
 1974) remains the controlling law concerning dog attacks.
 In short, this case requires the victim of a bite to prove that the owner of the animal knew or should have known about the animal’s violent tendencies prior to an attack.
 This can be more difficult than it sounds.

 Supporting evidence may consist of: